 06/2009 | Rear damper collars (x2) | 52728-S30-004 | £9.40 | My car was still suffering from the rear near-side knocking noise which I tried to get repaired during October 2008 by replacing the rear stabiliser links to no avail.
 I read the American Honda Service Bulletin 00-090 (dated 28/11/2000) which recommended replacing the rear damper collars with improved ones which were released by Honda in the USA specifically to resolve a specific knocking sound.
 I ordered the 2 collars at the end of March 2009 and was told they would take a few months to arrive, probably because they were designed for the American spec Prelude.
 The original Honda part number is 52728-SB2-004, the replacement Honda part number is 52728-S30-004 and they cost £4.70 each.
 While waiting for the parts to arrive, in April 2009, I decided to try the "Shock Knock Washer Fix" which is published on many Prelude internet discussion forums.
 This is a well-known non-official fix which resolves a knocking sound issue which is apparently a common Prelude fault.
 It involves fitting specific sized washers in the top of the rear suspension.
 The 4x M16 washers cost me 50p.
 Unfortunately, this didn't resolve my car's specific issue.
 I fitted the replacement collars them at the end of June 2009.
 They are easy to fit from within the boot of the car so no need to remove the springs to gain access.
 Unfortunately, the knocking sound persisted. |

 06/2009 | Upper catalytic converter cover (repair) | 18182-PAA-A00 | - | Since November 2008, when starting the engine, for less than a second there was a rattle noise coming from under the car, which was originally thought to be coming from the engine bay.
-From about May 2009, the noise progressed so it was present while driving and I discovered that the upper catalytic converter cover was loose due to the bolts no longer securing the front end.
-Rust was probably the cause.
-Instead of replacing it, I fixed it by securing it with a metal CV boot band (similar in effect to a plastic cable tie) and tightened it with a CV boot band tightening tool. |
+From about May 2009, the noise progressed so it was present while driving and I discovered that the catalytic converter covers were loose due to the bolts no longer securing the front end caused by rust.
+Instead of replacing them, I fixed them by securing them with a stainless steel cable tie and tightened it with a CV boot band tightening tool. |

 07/2009 | Rear damper / shock absorber mounting base | 52675-SS0-014 | £29.90 | This was to resolve the ongoing rear near-side knocking noise.
 I had previously had the rear stabiliser links and rear damper collars replaced and the shock knock fix had also been tried, all to no avail.
 This time, I arranged for Performance Autoworks to replace the rear near-side suspension top mount, which consisted of 3 separate parts.
-I chose Performance Autoworks over more local garages as my car also required a 4 wheel laser alignment suspension geometry check & adjustment to be carried out due to uneven tyre wear on a set of tyres which had recently been replaced.
+I chose Performance Autoworks over more local garages as my car also required a 4 wheel laser alignment suspension geometry setup to be carried out due to uneven tyre wear on a set of tyres which had recently been replaced.
 Performance Autoworks are one of the very few places who own a 4WS locking pin, which is required when carrying out the adjustment on Honda Preludes with 4 wheel steering.
-The 4 wheel laser alignment suspension geometry check & adjustment cost £80.50.
+The 4 wheel laser alignment suspension geometry setup cost £80.50.
 Additionally, I also had my car's engine valve clearances checked & adjusted too at a cost of £63.25.
 While discussing the fault with them before booking my car in, I chose not to replace one of the two damper / shock absorber mounting rubbers as I believed it was OK.
 When I collected my car, I was shown a photo comparing it to a new one which clearly showed that it did need replacing. |

 Rear spring mounting rubber | 52686-SS0-004 | £28.18 | ||